koczadly/jNano/README.md

 The latest Javadoc pages can be [viewed online through Javadoc.io](https://www.javadoc.io/doc/uk.oczadly.karl/jnano/latest/uk.oczadly.karl.jnano-summary.html).
 Additional documentation can be found on the [wiki pages](https://github.com/koczadly/jNano/wiki/).

-### Configuring the node
-Before using this library, you will need to configure the node correctly.
-Make sure to view the wiki topics for steps on how to do this.

 ### Examples
-*More detailed examples can be found on the associated [wiki pages](https://github.com/koczadly/jNano/wiki/).*

 #### Executing RPC queries
 To make queries to an external Nano node through the RPC system, you will need to use [RpcQueryNode](https://www.javadoc.io/doc/uk.oczadly.karl/jnano/latest/uk/oczadly/karl/jnano/rpc/RpcQueryNode.html) class.